-Gadolinium MRI Lawsuit
+Gadolinium MRI Attorney

 Patients have reported experiencing severe side effects they say are linked to a substance in intravenous drugs used during MRI procedures—gadolinium.

-Gadolinium is a rare Earth metal that is used in intravenous drugs called Gadolinium Based Contrast Agents, or GBCAs, that are used in diagnostic imaging procedures.
+Gadolinium is a rare earth metal that is used in intravenous drugs called Gadolinium Based Contrast Agents, or GBCAs, that are used in diagnostic imaging procedures.
 Nearly 30 million people receive GCBAs each year.

 GBCAs are used to help medical professionals see tissues and organs during an MRI.
 While the improved visualization can help in the diagnosis of patients suffering from cancer or internal bleeding, some have reported severe gadolinium side effects, including;

 - gadolinium poisoning

 In fact, celebrity Chuck Norris has filed a $10 million gadolinium MRI lawsuit alleging his wife Gena was poisoned by gadolinium.

 Further, in 2008, a slew of gadolinium MRI lawsuits were combined into multidistrict litigation.
 These gadolinium MRI lawsuits alleged that the gadolinium contrast agent in the GCBA used during their imaging procedures caused nephrogenic system fibrosis characterized by the hardening of skin and contraction of joints.

 In 2017, the Food and Drug Administration (FDA) required new labels, called a “black box warning,” on GBCAs that warn patients about gadolinium side effects and provide additional education to patients and healthcare providers about gadolinium contrast agents used during imaging procedures.

 The European Medicines Agency (EMA) has recommended restricting the use of certain gadolinium contrast agents as well based on concerns about gadolinium poisoning.